Ginataang Kalabasa (Squash with Coconut Milk)

 Ginataang kalabasa or squash with coconut milk is one of the simplest Filipino vegetable recipes.
 This recipe has more pork in it, half of the amount of squash so it is more meaty.
-And when selecting or buying squash, look for the green peel and not brown because it is tough and flesh is very firm.
+And when selecting or buying squash, look for young squash with the greenish colored peel and not brown because it is already tough and flesh is very firm.

 - Wash, peel and remove the seeds of the squash.
 Slice into 1 inch size then set aside.